0000m0000/Getting-and-Cleaning-Data-W3/Codebook.md

 ## Transformations

-1.Merges the training and the test sets to create one data set.
+* 1. Merges the training and the test sets to create one data set.
-2.Extracts only the measurements on the mean and standard deviation for each measurement.
+* 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive activity names.
+* 3. Uses descriptive activity names to name the activities in the data set
+* 4. Appropriately labels the data set with descriptive activity names.
-5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## R script

+The R script run_analysis.R need to be loaded into your R working directory, and implements the steps above.

+* As preliminary operations, it checks if the necessary data are already existing in the working directory, otherwise it downloads them, same for the package "plyr" needed within the code.
+The all the relevant files are read.
+* The merge at point 1 is done with the cbind and rbind functions.
+* means and std dev are identified and extracted by column name.
+* activities can be named via a join on the activity id (description are in activity_labels.txt)
+* some string manipulations can be done with the gsub function, to better read the column names.

 ## Results
+* The required results are written in a file "tidy.txt" (tidy data set with the average of each variable for each activity and each subject, this is done with the ddply in combination with mean function).